Finnish restaurant a limestone mine "pop down"

-LOHJA, Finland (Reuters) - Finns this week opened the ultimate underground restaurant with a four-course menu including escargot flambéed in Pernod.
+LOHJA, Finland, Sept 11 (Reuters) - Finns this week opened the ultimate underground restaurant with a four-course menu including escargot flambeed in Pernod.

-Popular Helsinki restaurant Muru set up a temporary eatery some 80 meters below ground in a limestone mine in the southern Finnish town of Lohja.
+Popular Helsinki restaurant Muru set up a temporary eatery some 80 metres below ground in a limestone mine in the southern Finnish town of Lohja.

 Inspired by “pop-up” shops and restaurants, an urban trend of enterprising cooks and retailers setting up temporary shops in unusual spots, Muru calls its 10 night-only experiment a “pop down” restaurant.